The Pentagon’s Press Purge

 And the types of stories that Finbar was telling about our squad helped to illuminate the military experience and what the war in Afghanistan was like

-some military customer courtesy or something that represents discipline that
+some military customer courtesy, or something that represents discipline

-the chain of command would have had a problem with and then it would have become my headache.
+the chain of command would have had a problem with, and that it would have become my headache.

 You know, it's so interesting to me because my vision of the, you know, here's this now trillion dollar a year.

-They've done a better job of it, but make them fight for the benefits that they had earned.
+americans in harm's way we're talking about uh an organization that once they are done with our soldiers ignore their future problems they've done a better job of it but you know make them fight for the the benefits that they had earned.

 incredibly, in my mind, dysfunctional and opaque and complicated